I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_bth_enumerator_info.md

 The instance ID of the protocol or service if the BTH_ENUMERATORFL_OUTGOING flag is set.

+`Vid`

+The vendor ID of the remote device, which is obtained from SDP.

+`Pid`

+The product ID of the remote device, which is obtained from SDP.

+`Mfg`

+The manufacturer ID of the remote device, which is obtained from SDP.

 `LocalMfg`

 The local radio manufacturer obtained from the HCI.

-`Mfg`

-The manufacturer ID of the remote device, which is obtained from SDP.

-`Pid`
+`VidType`

-The product ID of the remote device, which is obtained from SDP.
+The remote device vendor ID type, which is obtained from SDP.

-`Port`

-If the enumeration was caused by a connection request, this member contains the device's port
-     number.
-Otherwise, this value is undefined.
-For a L2CAP connection request, the port number also identifies the Protocol/Service Multiplexer (PSM) that is being connected to.
-For an RFCOMM connection request, this is an RFCOMM data link connection identifier (DLCI).
+`ServiceName`

+The service name that is used for local services.

 `SdpPriLangServiceName`

 The identifier used for remote services.

-`ServiceName`

-The service name that is used for local services.

-`Vid`
+`DeviceString`

-The vendor ID of the remote device, which is obtained from SDP.
+The device string for the remote device.

-`VidType`

-The remote device vendor ID type, which is obtained from SDP.

 ## Remarks
 The